SHA STUDENT ATHLETIC CODE OF CONDUCT

 4. In the event that school policies or procedures or the Athletic Code do not cover situations that arise, the principal/athletic director reserves the right to establish such rules, conditions, and consequences to respond effectively to unanticipated or unique circumstances and to inform all affected individuals and/or groups.

-B. Substance Abuse and Unlawful Offences
+C. Substance Abuse and Unlawful Offenses

-Violation of conduct standard #1 above
+Violation of conduct standard #1 above.

 First Offense: Suspension of 20% of the next season’s scheduled athletic contests.

-NOTE: An athlete disciplined for substance abuse will be referred to a school approved substance abuse program.
+Note: An athlete disciplined for substance abuse will be referred to a school approved substance abuse program.
 After serving the assigned penalty, the athlete may return to athletic contest participation provided the student follows through on the referral and has completed or is in the process of completing the recommended course of action.
 Failure to complete the screening and recommended program will result in suspension from athletics until the recommended program is completed.

 Third Offense: Termination of participation in the Sacred Heart Academy athletic program for the remainder of the student’s high school career and forfeiture of all school athletic awards for that sport in the current season.

-Requesting Help: Athletes may make a choice, by their own will, to go to the athletic director, or coach to inform that person of a substance abuse problem before it has been brought to his/her attention or a violation of the code has occurred.
+Requesting Help: Athletes may make a choice, by their own will, to go to the athletic director, or coach to inform that person of a substance abuse problem before it has been brought to his/her attention, or a violation of the code has occurred.
 The athletic director will seek help for the athlete.

 C. Application of Penalties